Mossy Cave and Waterfall – Fun Day Trip from Bryce Canyon

 Mossy Cave is a natural wonder unique to the Southern Utah landscape.
 However, it’s not really a cave.

-It is a short jaunt to the mossy cave, which isn’t as much of a cave as it is a grotto.
-It is partitioned off with a barrier so that you can get reasonably close but can’t enter.
-This is a good thing to protect the natural moss that grows in the grotto.
+It is a short jaunt to the mossy cave, which isnโt as much of a cave as it is a natural grotto.
+Some describe it as more of a mossy overhang.
+It is partitioned off with a barrier so that you can get reasonably close but canโt enter.
+This is a good thing to protect the natural moss that grows in the grotto.ย

 The grotto forms as an underground spring permeates the bedrock, and water slowly dissolves the calcite that bonds the silts and muds of the Claron Formation.
 During the short spring and summer seasons, a cool, moist environment becomes perfect for mosses to grow in this otherwise arid landscape.
 By late fall, icicles begin to form as water continues to seep through the rock.
 Sheltered from the sun, even as the days are growing warmer and longer, these icicles sometimes last until June!